captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 ### File Attributes

--   \-rw**s**-xr-x: the "s" signifies a setuid.
-The file can be executed against other users by the owner of the file, but all others can only execute the file on themselves..
--   setuid is used in a very limieted manor for system level users
+-   ugoa

+    -   user
+    -   group
+    -   others
-    -   chmod u+s
+    -   all

+-   setuid & setgid

--   **setgid**: any user can access the directory with the permissions of the group owner
+    -   This means that any file or directory can be accessed by any user as if they had the permissions of the owner or group owner.

-    -   Anything under the parent directory will also get the permissions of the group when the **setgid** option (chmod g+s)is specified on the group
-    -   Usually when members of a group need access to all files in a directory regarless of who owns the primary group

--   chmod 2755

--   Sticky bits
+-   `chmod 2755`: set the SUID

+        -rwxr-sr-x

+-   `chmod 1xxx filename`: Set the Sticky-Bit

-    -   Denoted by a "t" in the permissions info
+    -   Denoted by a "t" in the "others" permissions info
-    -   Usually set on directories that a "world" write able.
+    -   Usually set on directories that are "world" write able.
     -   Prevents a user from removing a file that they do not own inspite of the permissions that are set.

+        drwx---r--T

+-   `chmod 3xxx filename`: set both the sticky bit(T or t) and the SUID (S or s)

+        -rwxr-sr-t

+-   `chmod 4xxx filename`: set SGID

+        --sr-xr-x

+-   `chmod 5xxx filename`: set both the sticky bit and the SGID

+        dr-Sr-x-r-T

+-   `chmod 6xxx filename`: set both SUID and SGID

+        dr-sr-Sr--

+-   `chmod 7xxx filename`: set all extra bits

+        -rwS--s--T

+-   `chmod 0xxx filname`: _remove_ any extra bits that are set

--   lsattr: show special attributes if they exist
+-   `lsattr`: show special attributes if they exist

--   chattr
+-   `chattr +- [attribute] [filename]`

+    **NOTE**: c, s, and u are not honored by ext2, ext3, and ext4 FS

+    -   u: if deleted the file contents are saved allowing the user to ask for the files undeletion.
-    -   i: immutable: cannot delete a file, even as root
+    -   i: immutable: cannot delete, modify, or rename a file , even as root
     -   a: append mode

+        `vim 0_APPEND [filename]`: open in append mode `less 0_APPEND [filename]`

+    -   A: if the file is accessed, the atime record is not altered
+    -   c: compress the file by default
+    -   h: file is storing its blocks in the units of the filesystem block size instead of unit sectors, and this means that the file is (was) larger that 2TB.
+Cannot be set or unset by **chattr** but can be listed by **lsattr**
+    -   j: file data is written to **ext3** and **ext4** journal before being written to the file, if the FS is mounted with the "data=ordered" or "data=writeback" options.
+    **NOTE**: If FS is mounted with the "data=journal" option all data is journaled anyway
 ### Transfer Files Securely

 For ssh setup see <a href="https://github.com/captam3rica/gitMyNotes/blob/master/Linux/generating-ssh-keys.md" target="external" titl="ienerating SSH Keys">generating-shh-keys</a>